EliasFerguson/MKS22X-FinalProject/README.md

 Strands - Strands only affects the posterize filter.
 It determines how many mixtures of colors will be used when the image is filtered.

 How to Use Backdrop: There is only one backdrop, which is a sunset scene.
-It is meant to be a BLUE SCREEN, where the user will stand infront of a blue background.
-Then, he must click THREE TIMES on the blue background, which will then be replaced by the backdrop image.
+It is meant to be a COLOR REPLACEMENT SCREEN, where the user will stand infront of a uniformly colored background, such as a blue wall.
+Then, they must click THREE TIMES on that background, which will then be replaced by the backdrop image.

 Saved Images: Saved images are placed in a folder marked "data" withtin the sketch folder.
 Please keep in mind that each time the program is run again, the images are replaced.

 <b> DevLog: </b>